Cast Iron Plant

 Aspidistra elatiorItem #0345 USDA Hardiness Zone: 6 - 11

 This plant is as tough as its name!
 Excellent for those difficult-to-fill areas in deep shade, spreading gently by underground stems.
 A nearly fuss-free, lush, leafy evergreen that will tolerate a range of growing conditions including heat, aridity and dry shade.
 An easy care houseplant for low-light situations.

 - OverviewLight Needs:Full shadeWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Slowly reaches 2 ft. tall, 2 to 3 ft. wide.

-- CareCare InformationThrives in organically rich, well-drained soil, sited in bright shade.
+- CareCare InformationThrives in organically rich, well-drained soil, sited in bright shade; tolerates deep shade well.
 In containers, use a high quality, organic potting mix.
-Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
-Feed with a general purpose fertilizer in spring.Light Needs:Full shadeWatering Needs:Once established, water occasionally; more in extreme heat or containers.
+Water deeply, regularly in first growing season to establish root system; once established, reduce frequency.
+Feed with a general-purpose fertilizer in spring.Light Needs:Full shadeWatering Needs:Once established, water occasionally; more in extreme heat or containers.

 - History & LoreHistory:Native to the Osumi Islands of Japan, it inhabits forest floors and receives its common name of Cast Iron Plant due to its ability to survive under dark and neglectful conditions.
 New species of this plant are currently being discovered throughout East Asia.